joshbegley/nyt-latest/README.md

 `The best present I have ever received is that my grown children still want to play with me.`\
 https://nytimes.com/2024/03/11/crosswords/children-family-video-games.html

-**Israeli police officers blocked many Palestinians from Al Aqsa Mosque at the start of Ramadan, video shows.**\
+**Israeli police officers blocked many Palestinians from Al Aqsa Mosque at the start of Ramadan, videos show.**\
 `By The New York Times`\
 https://nytimes.com/live/2024/03/11/world/israel-hamas-war-gaza-news/israeli-police-officers-blocked-many-palestinians-from-entering-al-aqsa-mosque-at-the-start-of-ramadan-video-shows